-\times ANNUAL REPO ORT PURSUANT TO SECT TION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 3 31, 2022 OR REPORT PURSUANT TO S NSITION PERIOD FROM SECTION 13 OR 15(d) OF TO HE SECURITIES EXCHANGE ACT OF 19 934 Com mission File Number: 001-39 0676 SE THERAPEU of Registrant as specified in 3350 River Delaware (State or other jurisdiction of neorporation or organization) rwood Parkway SE, Suite 19 Atlanta, GA ress of principal executive offices) 000 26-3407249 (I.R.S.
-Employer Identification No.) 30339 (Zip Code) one number, including area co ode: (678) 392-3419 Secu rities registered pursua ant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Name of each exchange on which registered Con nmon Stock, \$0.00 l par value IKT The Nasdaq Stock Market LLC Secu rities registered pursuan t to Section 12(g) of the Act: None Indic ate by check mark if the e Registrant is a well-known seasoned d issuer, as defined in Rule 405 of the S Securities Act.
-YES □ NO ⊠ Indic ate by check mark if the e Registrant is not required to file rep orts pursuant to Section 13 or 15(d) of the Act YES \square NO \boxtimes rsuant to Section 12(b) of the Act, in iously issued financial statements. □ ncial statements of the registrant included in the filing refl lect the her any of those error corrections are s during the relevant recovery period analysis of incentive-based compensation received by any of the prece 3 or 15(d) of the Securities Exchange Act of 1934 during t d (2) has been subject to such filing requirements for the p required to be submitted pursuant to Rule 405 of Regulation twas required to submit such files).
-YES \boxtimes NO \square on S-T comp elerated filer, smaller reporting company, or an emerging gy," and "emerging growth company" in Rule 12b-2 of the Larg e accelerated filer Accelerated filer Non- -accelerated filer \boxtimes Smaller reporting company \times Emerging growth company \times any, indicate by check mark if the reals provided pursuant to Section 13(a) ded transition period for complying with any new or revis sed assessment of the effectiveness of its internal control over bed public accounting firm that prepared or issued its audit it report.
-Indic ate by check mark whet her the Registrant is a shell company (as defined in Rule 12b-2 of the Exch ange Act).
-YES □ NO ⊠ the sl was \$ hares of Common Stock \$18.7 million.
-Shares of on The Nasdaq Stock Market on Jur the Registrant's common stock held ne 30, 2022 (the last business day of the by each executive officer, director and by non-affiliates of the Registrant, based on the closing prie e Registrant's most recently completed second fiscal quart holder of 5% or more of the outstanding Common Stock letermination that certain personas are affiliates of the regis ter) have for other purposes.
-The number of shares of the Registrant's Common Stock outstanding as of March 14, 2023 was 28,977,238.
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023

+OR IE SECURITIES EXCHANGE ACT OF 19 934 FOR THE TRANSITION PERIOR Commission File Number: 001-390 676 BIKASE THERAPEUT exact name of Registrant as specified in i Delaware (State or other jurisdiction incorporation or organizate 3350 Riverwood Parkway SI Atlanta, GA (Address of principal executive Registrant E, Suite 1900 26-3407249 (I.R.S.
+Employer Identification No.) 30339 (Zip Code) de: (678) 392-3419 Securities registered pursuant to Section 12(b) of Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value IKT The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None • Indicate by check mark if the Registrant is a well-known ecurities Act.
+YES □ NO ⊠ Indicate by check mark if the Registrant is not requir Indicate by check mark whether the Registrant: (1) h as filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during to (2) has been subject to such filing requirements for the part of the Indicate by check mark whether the Registrant has st (§232.405 of this chapter) during the preceding 12 m 3 3 quired to be submitted pursuant to Rule 405 of Regulatic was required to submit such files).
+YES $\boxtimes$ NO $\square$ on S-T erated filer, smaller reporting company, or an emerging g ," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check n financial accounting standards provided pursuant to 2 led transition period for complying with any new or revis sed sessment of the effectiveness of its internal control over public accounting firm that prepared or issued its audit it report.
+If securities are registered pursuant to Section 12(b) correction of an error to previously issued financial s · · · · · · · · · · · · · · · · · · · cial statements of the registrant included in the filing refl ect the Indicate by check mark whether any of those error coregistrant's executive officers during the relevant rec nalysis of incentive-based compensation received by any of the

+The aggregate market value of the common stock, par value \$0.001 per share, ("Common Stock") held by non-affiliates of the Registrant, based on the closing price of the shares of Common Stock on The Nasdaq Stock Market on June 30, 2023 (the last business day of the Registrant's most recently completed second fiscal quarter) was \$19.1 million.
+Shares of the Registrant's common stock held by each executive officer, director and holder of 5% or more of the outstanding Common Stock have been excluded in that such persons may be deemed to be affiliates.
+This calculation does not reflect a determination that certain persons are affiliates of the registrant for other purposes.
+The number of shares of the Registrant's Common Stock outstanding as of March 15, 2024 was 6,476,844.